 Airport Workers Face Significant Hazards on the Job

 From flight attendant to avionics technician, each job in the airline industry comes with its own unique set of hazards.
 Depending on the type of position they hold, airline workers may be at risk for various types of injuries or illnesses.
 In Pennsylvania, workplace injuries are generally compensable, and employees may be eligible for various forms of benefits, including payment for medical expenses and lost wages.
-The Philadelphia workers’ compensation lawyers at Larry Pitt & Associates, P.C. proudly represent all types of airline workers throughout the state in workers’ compensation claims.
+The dedicated workers’ compensation lawyers at Larry Pitt & Associates, P.C. proudly represent all types of airline workers throughout the state in workers’ compensation claims.

 Types of Airline Workers

 Airline and airport workers may be injured while performing a wide range of duties at the airport, in the airplane, or behind a desk.
 Some types of airline workers we represent include:

 - Aircraft cabin crewmembers